(Last update 2/25/2017. If you’d like to add anything, please leave a note. Thank you.)

 Go ahead and take your first quests and complete them.
 You can refer to the indicator at the edge of your mini-map to help navigate to the quest objective.
 You can choose which quest to track by right-clicking the little ring icon at the right edge of your tracker/screen.
 Left click the little ring to open your quest log (L).

 When you’ve completed the quests, hover the mouse pointer over the rewards in your inventory (I) to compare them to what you are currently wearing.
 To equip, right-click.
-To view your character sheet, press (C).
+To view your character sheet and gear, press ‘C’.
 Soon you’ll acquire new skills, and you’ll be directed to a trainer.
-Note that you don’t have to “level up” your skill ranks like in some other MMO’s.
 Once you gain a LotRO skill, it will automatically become more powerful as your character does.

 More Starter Tips And Info:

-Many players like to set up their interface when they start a new character.
-To do this, press [esc] and click Options.
+To adjust your interface, press [esc] and click Options.
 Under UI Settings, “Always Loot All” is a good checkbox to activate if you want to save time looting your enemies.
 “Enable Static Placed Tooltips” is also popular so tooltips don’t pop up at the mouse pointer and hide things.
 “Show Connection Icon” will show whether your internet is having any issues.

 You can also press Cntrl-\ to enter a basic interface re-arrangement mode.
 Scaling sliders for individual screen elements are available down at the bottom of the UI Settings in Options.
 Also note under the Misc section in UI Settings there is a Current User Skin option.
 To find community-created interface skins, visit LotRO Interface.
 LUA Plugins are mixed with interfaces at this site.
 Try Downloads -> Complete Sets and Compilations if you’re looking for a complete re-skin.